rd--/spl/md/notes.md

 Co-routines cannot be implemented where control operators are implemented as higher-order procedures.
 (Js has co-routines using _function*_ and _yield_ syntaxes.
-Spl could implement a syntax _{! ... }_ to indicate a routine, however _yield_ cannot be called indirectly.
+Spl could implement a syntax, say _{! ... }_, to indicate a routine, however _yield_ cannot be called indirectly.
 Idiomatic Spl requires yielding from within control structures, i.e. _{!
 9.timesRepeat { 3.random.yield } }.fork_, which is not allowed.)

 All Io is asynchronous, hence Promises.